mongodb/leafygreen-ui/packages/sso-menu/README.md

 **Default:** `() => {}`

-Callback invoked when user switches products.
+Callback invoked after the user clicks a product.

 ### onLogout